- Supporting your Learning

 Stacey was born with a moderate hearing impairment and has used hearing aids for most of her life.
 When she enrolled on the Level 3 vocational Health and Social Care course we arranged training from Tameside Sensory Support Services for all staff who would be working with her.
 We also leased a radio hearing aid so that she could hear what the teachers were saying in class.

-Stacey was a very independent student, and needed no extra support from the Additional Learning Support team.
+Stacey was a very independent student, and needed no extra support from the Inclusive Learning team.
 She was extremely successful on her course and achieved a Merit.
-She is now coming to the end of her course at university where she is studying to become a midwife.
+She went on to achieve a degree in midwifery at university.

-Once he started college, Adam spent a lot of his time working independently in the Additional Learning Support department.
-He also received one to one support with time management and he was encouraged to meet with a small group of students to improve his social skills.
+Once he started college, Joe needed support to and from classes, as well as support in class.
+He used the Inclusive Learning base during study periods where he was encouraged to meet with a small group of students to improve his social skills, as well as work independently.
+He was reluctant to eat outside the home but was gradually encouraged to eat in the base, and eventually was able to buy food independently from the food market.
 In his exams he had 50% extra time, a prompter to ensure he did not spend too much time on any one question, and a separate room.

-Before he came to Ashton Sixth Form College we visited him at school to find out how they supported him, and he came into college to meet his teachers and to make sure he could get around.
-Because of his condition it was impossible for him to travel round college without help, so at the start of his course we made sure he had a support worker who would meet him at the start of the day, and take him to each of his classes.
-Once he had started to make friends, we reduced support as much as possible so that his classmates could help him get to his lessons.
+Before she came to Ashton Sixth Form College IL liaised with secondary school and Polly’s medical support staff to find out how they supported her, and she came into college to meet IL staff and to make sure she could get around.
+Because of her condition it isn’t always possible for her to travel round college without help, so IL staff are available to take her to each of her classes.
+Once she had started to make friends, we reduced support as much as possible so that classmates could help her get to her lessons.

-Aaron has serious mental health issues including depression and anxiety which meant that on two occasions he was unable to complete his sixth form studies at school.
-When he came to Ashton Sixth Form College we spent a lot of time with him ensuring he was on the right course, and introducing him to his teachers so that he would feel more comfortable once his course started.
+Anne has serious mental health issues including depression and anxiety which meant that she was unable to complete her studies at school.
+When she came to Ashton Sixth Form College we ensured she was on the right course, and made her teachers aware of her needs before lessons started in September, so that she would feel more comfortable once her course started.
+IL staff supported her both in and out of class; and ensured her mentor at her work placement was aware of her needs.

 Simon was diagnosed with dyspraxia when he was at Primary School.
 This meant that he finds organisation very hard and he struggles to manage his time.
 He also has great difficulty writing legibly.